 Regulations eased again June 15th with theatres and cinemas opening while maintaining the 1 meter required distance.
 There is a maximum number of 200 spectators in enclosed spaces (including each cinema room) and 1,000 spectators for outdoor performances.

-Nightclubs, fairs and conventions are authorised from early July, however all eager participants must be outdoors, in their masks, and must stay two metres apart.
+Nightclubs, fairs and conventions are authorized from early July, however all eager participants must be outdoors, in their masks, and must stay two metres apart.

-Colosseum Bar Hop will begin festivities again as soon as possible, so get ready to start the party in the eternal city once again, applying all COVID-19 regulations to dance the night away safely!
+Colosseum Bar Hop will begin festivities again as soon as possible, applying all COVID-19 regulations to dance the night away safely!
+STAY TUNED